Bowen0922/Bowen0922.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
-excerpt: "About me"
+title: "Welcome to Bowen JIANG's Homepage!"
+excerpt: "Welcome to Bowen JIANG's Homepage!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
----

-Welcome to Bowen JIANG's Homepage!
 ---

 **About me**